-Public Infrastructure - (\$50,000 available) include water, sewer services, stormwater improvements, and street improvements to improve living conditions and quality of life for low-to moderate- income (LMI) persons.
+Public Infrastructure Planning Grants have a maximum award of \$100,000.
+Public Infrastructure Planning Grants include water, sewer services, stormwater improvements, and street improvements to improve living conditions and quality of life for LMI persons.

-Business District Revitalization Planning Grants - Business District Revitalization (BDR) Planning Grants (\$50,000 available) are intended to assist appropriate localities in undertaking activities that are designed to identify opportunities to improve the economic and physical conditions within the community.
-BDR planning requires greater local capacity and resources than other project planning grants, so localities will be required to identify how the various responsibilities will be handled and additional resources that can be contributed to the effort.
-Localities that are very small or have limited capacity may be inappropriate to pursue BDR planning assistance until significant steps have been taken to address capacity limitations within the community.
+Business District Revitalization Planning Grants

+Business District Revitalization (BDR) Planning Grants have a maximum award of \$100,000 available.
+BDR Planning Grants are intended to assist localities in undertaking activities that identify opportunities to improve the economic and physical conditions within the community.
+BDR Planning Grants are required for localities seeking to complete a Business District Revitalization project.
+BDR planning requires significant local capacity, so localities will be required to identify how the various responsibilities will be handled and additional resources that can be contributed to the effort.
+Localities that are very small or have limited capacity may be inappropriate to pursue BDR planning assistance until steps have been taken to expand capacity within the community.